lepidus/OASwitchboard/README.md

 It enables journals to automatically send **P1-PIO** type messages to OASwitchboard, in the moment of the publication of articles, containing public information.

+The current version sends P1-PIO messages with only the mandatory data about the article.

 > Notice: This plugin is not yet ready for general use.
-The current version integrates with the **Sandbox** of OASwitchboard API

 ## Compatibility